 I am an environmental epidemiologist interested in how the environment affects our health, with particular focus on how to characterize the relevant exposure.
 I joined the faculty of NC State in August 2013 as part of the Chancellor’s Faculty of Excellence Program hires in Environmental Health Sciences.
 In February 2019, I was named a University Faculty Scholar.
 Before coming to NC State, I was a researcher at the National Institute of Environmental Health Sciences for almost 15 years involved in the Agricultural Health Study, a prospective cohort study of ~60,000 farmers and 32,000 spouses from Iowa and North Carolina.
 Currently I’m studying how pesticides and phthalates influence respiratory and allergic disease in a number of populations.

 At NC State, I am the deputy director of the Center for Human Health and the Environment.
 I have adjunct appointments at the University of North Carolina, Chapel Hill in the Department of Epidemiology and at the East Carolina University Brody School of Medicine.

 I received my BS in Environmental Toxicology from the University of California, Davis and my masters and doctorate from the Harvard School of Public Health in Environmental Health and Epidemiology.
 After a brief post-doctoral fellowship at Harvard, I joined the faculty of the Rollins School of Public Health at Emory University before coming to NIEHS in 1999.

-Among my professional activities, I serve as an Associate Editor at Environmental Health Perspectives and PLOS One and am a member of the International Society of Environmental Epidemiology, International Society of Exposure Science, and the American Thoracic Society.
+Among my professional activities, I serve as an Associate Editor at Environmental Health Perspectives and PLOS One and am a member of the International Society of Environmental Epidemiology and International Society of Exposure Science.